-I will always remember how scared those faces were of those young people as they skirted around the subject of suicide dropping clues but being so scared to say the word.
-So scared that I might tell their parents and that they might somehow get in trouble.
+I will always remember how scared the faces of those young people as they skirted around the subject of suicide, dropping clues but being so scared to say the word, so scared that I might tell their parents and that they might somehow get in trouble.

 It was my job to help alleviate those fears, listen out for hints that they might be trying to tell me something and to ask them directly if they were thinking about suicide.

-My fear somehow got in the way and those early conversation were probably pretty clunky, but I was being real and being with each client.
+My fear somehow got in the way and those early conversations were probably pretty clunky, but I was being real and being with each client.

-I remember reading that suicide is a permanent solution to a temporary problem.
-In fact, I often share that statement with clients as it can help remind us that delaying acting on suicidal thoughts can help keep us safe.
-As after a few weeks, days or even a few hours things can feel very different.
+My training around suicide has taught me that helping remind people that delaying acting on suicidal thoughts can help keep us safe, as after a few weeks, days or even a few hours things can feel very different.

-I am committed to helping people find that hope inside them and find a reason to keep living.
+I am committed to helping people find that hope inside themselves and find a reason to keep living.

-Through all of these experiences I come to my counselling work today very committed to ending the stigma of talking about suicide.
-It is so so common for people to think about suicide, even though they might never intend to act on those thoughts.
-It is still though very serious and very important to talk about.
+As a result of all of these experiences, I come to my counselling work today very committed to ending the stigma of talking about suicide.
+It is so, so common for people to think about suicide, even though they might never intend to act on those thoughts.
+Nonetheless it is still very serious and very important to talk about.